 Overview

 Wildfire is a primary driver of change in the semi-arid savanna ecosystems.
 Though fire often plays an essential role in wildland ecology and helps maintain natural processes, too many occurrences of wildfire can deplete resources and facilitate a loss of biodiversity (Oppenheimer, 2013).
 An increase in wildfire activity not only disrupts ecosystems, it also costs the United States tremendous amounts of money every year.
 According a recent report issued by Headwaters Economics, estimates of wildland fire costs have tripled from less than $1 billion in the 1990’s to more than $3 billion on average since 2002 (Gorte, 2013).
 However, the costs of wildfire management may be much more.
 These assessments from Headwaters Economics reflect the direct suppression costs and did not take into account the costs spent in wildfire protection and mitigation.
 It is estimated that the Bureau of Land Management spends about $40/ha in fire protection efforts and around $77/ha in land rehabilitation after a burn.
 (Pellant et al. 2004).
 These costs are expected to increase in response to increasing wildfire size, frequency and severity.
 A twenty-seven yearlong study conducted by Dennison et al., found that the total fire area across the Western United States, has increased on average at a rate of 221 mi² (355 km²) per year (Dennison, 2014).
-One of the primary drivers of these expanding wildfire regimes is the presence of invasive species, namely Bromus tectorum, or more commonly known as cheatgrass. .
+One of the primary drivers of these expanding wildfire regimes is the presence of invasive species, namely Bromus tectorum, or more commonly known as cheatgrass.

 Present in Idaho rangeland and throughout the Great Basin, cheatgrass is a non-native species that has overwhelmed native vegetation and has altered many of the ecological dynamics of this fragile landscape.
 Due to its ability to rapidly invade disturbed areas and increase frequency of wildland fires, it has perpetuated a continuous cycle of wildfire recurrence and subsequently transformed sagebrush dominated landscapes into cheatgrass dominated monocultures (Brooke & Antonio et al., 2010; Mealor & Mealor et al., 2013).
 Cheatgrass is a self-pollinating, winter annual that has the potential to germinate in either the fall or early spring.
 It proliferates rapidly and has the ability to sustain its population throughout drought cycles because its seeds are viable for up to 5 years (Pellant, 1996).
 Cheatgrass germinates much earlier in the growing season than native species, outcompeting native plants by consuming water and soil nutrients.
 This creates a more difficult ecosystem for native vegetation to thrive.
 Researchers suggest that cheatgrass dominates 2.5 million ha of former sagebrush-grass rangelands in Southern Idaho and roughly 10.1 million ha in the Great Basin (Laycock, 1991; Pellant et al, 2004).
 This mass invasion is thought to have been aggravated by overgrazing, land misuse and abandonment, and an increase in fire regimes (Laycock, 1991).
 The presence of invasive plants such as cheatgrass create a positive feedback cycle that promotes wildfire.
 Because cheatgrass grows, reproduces and dies so quickly; it becomes a fine fuel that ignites easily.
 This in turn clears the landscape and facilitates cheatgrass populations to become established before the next growing season.
 This has forever changed the fire regime in many areas, extending the fire season and causing landscapes to burn more frequently (Mealor et al., 2013, Pellant, 1996; Stewart & Hull, 1949).
 Cheatgrass promotes itself due to its ability to quickly invade and monopolize the landscape, and as a result, cheatgrass has altered both the spatial and temporal conditions in a shrub-steppe system (Brooks et al., 2010).